-Hire a lawyer to make your Will and Power of Attorney
+Hire a lawyer to make your Will and Enduring Powers of Attorney

-- Make sure that the people you have named as your "Executor" and "Power of Attorney" know that you have done this.
-Make sure that they know where to find your legal documents. - For more information, see the section on "Legal Matters."
+- Make sure you ask the people you name in your Will (as Executor) and in your Enduring Powers of Attorney documents.
+Keep them updated on all your important information, including where to find your legal documents. - For more information, see the chapter on "Legal Matters."

 This guide is for informational purposes only and is not a substitute for professional medical, legal, or financial advice.
-Programs can change over time, so please check details with the services and agencies mentioned in these documents.
-[Last update, January 2022]
+Programs and information can change over time, so please check details with the services and agencies mentioned in these documents.
+[Last update, March 2023]

-Prepare your Advance Health Care Directives
+Prepare your Health Care Directives

-- Make sure that the people you have named as your "Proxy" know that you have done this.
-Make sure that they know where to find a copy of your Advance Health Care Directives. - Keep your Advance Health Care Directives in a place that is easy to find them, like on your fridge at home.
-Paramedics will sometimes check the fridge to see if they are on there. - For more information, see the section on "Legal Matters."
+- Make sure that the people you name in your Enduring Power of Attorney document for Personal Care have agreed to this and know where to find a copy of your Health Care Directives. - Keep your Health Care Directives in a place that is easy to find them, like on your fridge at home.
+Paramedics will sometimes check the fridge to see if they are on there. - For more information, see the chapter on "Legal Matters."